 Nebraska Rental Lease Agreements

-Commercial Lease Agreement – This document outlines conditions for the lease of a commercial property used by businesses, rather than residential property used by individuals.
+Commercial Lease Agreement – Outlines conditions for the lease of a commercial property used by businesses only.

 What is a Nebraska Lease Agreement?

 A Nebraska Lease Agreement is a document that sets out the fundamental matters that must be covered for a residential property to be leased.
 To aid the process of selecting the most ideal tenant to enter into the agreement with, landlords are advised to ask any tenants they are considering to fill out a rental application.